EyeLandMovieApp-AWA-Group18/Project-Repo/README.md

 ### `npm run devStart`

-Runs the server in development mode with `nodemon`.
+Runs the backend server in development mode.
+Open [http://localhost:5000](http://localhost:5000) to interact with the API.
-The server will start and automatically restart when code changes are made.
+The server will automatically restart when you make changes.
+You may also see any errors or logs in the terminal.

 ### `npm run testStart`